-Top skateboarders rally around kiwi photographer Dave Chami injured in crash
+Top skateboarders rally around Kiwi photographer Dave Chami injured in horror crash

 Watene said Chami still had strong ties with New Zealand and when he was living in San Diego and working for top skateboarding magazine Transworld, he'd been the first port of contact for Kiwi skateboarders travelling there.

-Chami relocated to Sydney about 18 months ago and works as a freelancer for a number of large companies including Adidas.
+Chami relocated to Sydney about 18 months ago and works as a freelancer for a number of large companies including adidas.